yuwchen/InQSS/README.md

 [Download link](https://drive.google.com/file/d/1TMDiz6dnS76hxyeAcCQxeSqqEOH4UDN0/view?usp=sharing)

 NARS: [Download link](http://gofile.me/6PGhz/4U6GWaOtY) pw:tmhintqi
+(This link is for previewing samples in the dataset.
+We have been informed of issues when attempting to download all the data at once using this link. )

 train: the wave files of the training utterances
 test: the wave files of the testing utterances